-- After the student and DRA identify a mutually satisfactory dissertation topic, the student should plan to take the Candidacy Examination, which is offered as needed. - The student is expected to make reasonable and consistent progress toward identifying a PhD dissertation topic, which typically involves performing comprehensive research under the guidance of the advisor. - The student must complete all course requirements for the PhD degree before taking the Candidacy Examination. - A student is expected to schedule the Candidacy Examination within two years of passing the Qualifying Examination, and within three years of beginning the graduate program. - The Candidacy Examination must occur at least 12 months before the Dissertation Defense Examination. - Students desiring to complete the dissertation proposal examination must apply to take the exam by submitting a digital format of the written dissertation proposal and sufficient hard copies as required by the members of the dissertation committee and the program director no later than ten (10) business days before the oral portion of the examination. - The student and the DRA are responsible for scheduling the examination, securing the examination room, and verifying that all committee members will be present. - A student who registers for the exam but does not complete the exam will be assigned a "failure" for the exam.
+- After the student and DRA identify a mutually satisfactory dissertation topic, the student should plan to take the Candidacy Examination, which is offered as needed. - The student is expected to make reasonable and consistent progress toward identifying a PhD dissertation topic, which typically involves performing comprehensive research under the guidance of the advisor. - The student must complete all course requirements for the PhD degree before taking the Candidacy Examination. - The student mush form their dissertation advisory committee (except the additional external member) before scheduling the Candidacy Examination. - A student is expected to schedule the Candidacy Examination within two years of passing the Qualifying Examination but it cannot be scheduled sooner than six months after the Qualifying Exam. - A student should successfully complete their candidacy exam by the end of their third year in the PhD Program and must successfully complete their candidacy exam by the end of their fourth year in the program. - Any student who has not successfully completed the candidacy exam by the end of their fourth year will be placed on probation.
+As a consequence, a student who has not successfully completed their candidacy exam two semesters into their fifth year will be suspended from the program. - The Candidacy Examination must occur at least 12 months before the Dissertation Defense

+Examination.

-- The exam must be completed before the beginning of the fourth year of study, or the student will be excused from the program. - Students may attempt the Candidacy Exam a maximum of two times. - Students who are unable to complete the Candidacy Exam (after being approved to take it) for reasons beyond their control should contact the program director.
+- Students desiring to complete the dissertation proposal examination must apply to take the exam by submitting a digital format of the written dissertation proposal and sufficient hard copies as required by the members of the dissertation committee and the program director no later than ten (10) business days before the oral portion of the examination. - The student and the DRA are responsible for scheduling the examination, securing the examination room, and verifying that all committee members will be present. - A student who registers for the exam but does not complete the exam will be assigned a "failure" for the exam. - Students may attempt the Candidacy Exam a maximum of two times. - Students who are unable to complete the Candidacy Exam (after being approved to take it) for reasons beyond their control should contact the program director.